josephleons/ACS/README.md

 ```bash
 ng test
 ```
 ## Running Angular Project on any browser
 ###  This project is intended to help home activity ,small work that require more assist from other jobless person
 ###  You can hirez a person from different location near by is more prefered
+This system can include the following components:

+User Registration:

+Domestic workers can register on the platform by providing essential details such as name, education, experience, and skills.
+Search Functionality:

+Employers can search for workers using criteria such as job type (e.g., cooking, cleaning, childcare, etc.), experience, and location.
+Rating and Reviews:

+Employers and workers can rate and review each other after completing tasks, helping build trust.
+Messaging:

+The system can include a communication feature where employers and workers can easily interact before hiring.
+Payment System:

+A payment system to facilitate transactions, including monthly salaries and other benefits, can be integrated.
+Contract and Agreements:

+The system can provide options for creating employment contracts between workers and employers.